This article explains what Machiavellianism is, and teaches you how to become more Machiavellian.

 Avoided by Higher Quality People

-This is more speculative, but this sounds like pure logic:
+This is more speculative, but it follows basic logic:

 The better one is at reading people, the more he avoids overly scheming, overly cynical Machiavellians.